 This program is accredited by the

-a.
-High school-level chemistry or college-level Chemistry 092 required.
+- High school units: High school-level chemistry or college-level Chemistry 092 required, Biology strongly recommended.

-7. Current CPR certification for the Professional Rescuer or Healthcare Provider by the first day of MLT 252 Practicum I.
+- Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification by the first day of MLT 252 Practicum I.

 Courses requiring a grade of “C” or better: BIO, CHM, and MLT